2KAbhishek/co-author.nvim/README.md

 Upgrade to 21st century, use this plugin to automatically fetch author details from your commit history and then add to your commit message.

-It shows you a list of all the unique authors in your current repo. co-author automatically works with telescope and presents the list in a nice fuzzy searchable UI.
+It shows you a list of all the unique authors in your current repo.

+`co-author.nvim` automatically works with telescope and presents the list in a nice fuzzy searchable UI.

 ## Inspiration